-Total knee replacement is an advanced procedure performed for severe damage of the knee joint.
-Total knee replacement is often referred to as total knee arthroplasty, and involves resurfacing and replacing damaged parts of the knee.
+Total knee replacement is an advanced procedure performed for severe damage to the knee joint.
+It is often referred to as total knee arthroplasty and involves resurfacing and replacing damaged parts of the knee.
 Minimally invasive total knee surgery (MIS) is a giant step forward in performing knee replacement through a smaller incision.
 MIS quad-sparing total knee replacement spares the quadriceps muscle and tendons, which control the bending of the knee.
 With traditional surgical techniques, the splitting or cutting of these tissues causes much of the pain during recovery.

-Additional benefits include faster recovery, shorter hospital stay, and a faster return to work and normal activities.
+Additional benefits include faster recovery, shorter hospital stays, and a faster return to work and normal activities.